 Before taking that step, seriously reflect on the other ways you use computers, for communicating, reflecting, reporting, searching and exploring.
 These are the tasks associated with qualitative analysis.
 Do some thinking about which of these tools please you and help you, which extend your skills, and which impede your life and work.
 Approach the specialist software in this context.
 Do you need them?
 Do these packages offer to improve or impede your knowledge of data and your ability to explore data records and see patterns and meanings?
 Check out the comments on this site, as the contributors reflect back on their use of software.
 If you are new to specialist software, or concerned about the effects on your research, talk to others who have used it.

 But there’s the rub.
 Learning can be a long and infuriating process, especially if you start learning after your data records are building up.
 And using these software packages well is not the experience of many, even most users.
-These pages are designed to help you approach the packages informed, and get to use them well.
+The following pages are designed to help you approach the packages informed, and get to use them well.

-What's the state of the art?
+What's the state of the QDAS art?

 There have also been few systematic and critical comparisons of the different effects of different products.
-Available online is an important special issue of the Forum: Qualitative Research (FQS) Vol. 12, No. 1 (2011), from an experiment in 2010 known as the KWALON conference, in which developers reported analysis of a common provided database using their particular software.
+Available online is an important though now outdated special issue of the Forum: Qualitative Research (FQS) Vol. 12, No. 1 (2011), from an experiment in 2010 known as the KWALON conference, in which developers reported analysis of a common provided database using their particular software.
 It’s a useful read, especially if read critically.

 This book, and my previous book with Janice Morse, Readme First, attempts to fill some of these gaps.
 Throughout both, you are urged to think critically about whether you use software and what package you use, and consider not only the advantages but also the perils of using it.
 A careful summary under three headings – approaches, advances and alerts – ends each of the central chapters in Readme First: these summaries are provided on the website for Readme First.